 Please see Absalon course page.

-BSc in Geography and Geoinformatics or equivalent with experience in basic remote sensing is recommended.
+BSc in Geography and Geoinformatics or equivalent.
+Experience in basic remote sensing is a prerequisite.

 - 7,5 ECTS